 Compared with the GCSE course, you will find that a much greater part of lesson time is taken up with discussion of new ideas and techniques, leaving much of your own written practice to be completed privately.
 As the course progresses, an increasing emphasis is placed on developing your ability to present a reasoned solution to a problem, rather than on simply obtaining an “answer”.
+A level Maths is delivered in a ‘paperless’way with all resources shared and worked on in ONeNote, this means no exercise books, textbooks or folders.

 It develops the algebraic techniques of simplification and equation solving well beyond the level of GCSE.
 The two branches of calculus are introduced: “differentiation” deals with the way in which continuously varying quantities change, and “integration” studies the cumulative effect of a continuous variable.
 Other topics include: the study of geometry, algebraic and trigonometric functions, and the introduction of logarithmic and exponential functions.